Fresh to Dried Herb Converter

 Dried herbs should be measured before crushing.
 One teaspoon of whole dried oregano leaves contains less flavor-active material than one teaspoon of the same oregano crushed between your fingers, because crushing breaks cell walls and releases oils.
 If a recipe specifies "1 tsp dried oregano, crushed," measure first, then crush.
 For recipes that need precise herb quantities alongside other ingredient adjustments, the recipe scaling tool applies a consistent factor across all ingredients including herbs.

 When recipes express herb amounts in tablespoons, remember that 1 tablespoon equals 3 teaspoons.
-The fresh-to-dried 3:1 ratio conveniently means that 1 tablespoon of fresh herb equals 1 teaspoon of dried — an easy mental conversion for the standard-ratio herbs.
-For the 2:1 herbs (rosemary, mint, sage, bay leaves), 1 tablespoon fresh equals 1.5 teaspoons dried.
+The fresh-to-dried 3:1 ratio conveniently means that 1 tablespoon of fresh herb equals 1 teaspoon of dried, an easy mental conversion for the standard-ratio herbs, which include the woody ones.
+For the 2:1 herbs (basil and parsley) you use about 1.5 teaspoons dried per tablespoon fresh, and for bay you count on roughly two dried leaves for each fresh one.
 The herb-measuring section of the measurement mistakes guide covers additional pitfalls.

 Limitations